Akari Nibu: 2020–2022: Ventures into acting, gaming

+Nibu is an avid gamer and has guested in events such as the "Sony Creative Cup featuring Fortnite" and participated in "The Gaming Days Valorant Series", a competitive gaming event between entertainers and professional gamers, in 2022.
+She co-hosted the esports show Choten on TV Tokyo and is a recurring guest on Hiroiki Ariyoshi's gaming show Ariyoshieeeee!

+2023–2024: Live-action feature film debut, Hinatazaka46 center and departure

+Nibu served as the title song center (lead performer) for Hinatazaka46's ninth single "One Choice", released on April 19, 2023.

 Nibu's first two live-action feature films are the 2024 Shinji Muroi duology, continuations of the long-running Bayside Shakedown detective series.
 Producer Chihiro Kameyama and screenwriter Ryoichi Kimizuka considered casting her after watching her appearances on a video gaming television show, while director Katsuyuki Motohiro remarked that her experience as an idol contributed to her "nuanced" performance and ability to respond well to his "interesting" direction.

-Other ventures

-Nibu is an avid gamer and occasionally appears in game-related events.
-She co-hosted the esports show Choten on TV Tokyo and is a recurring guest on Hiroiki Ariyoshi's gaming show Ariyoshieeeee!

-Nibu is a fan of shōnen manga, particularly Dragon Ball and The Promised Neverland.
-In 2018, she guested in an Animax special feature to commemorate the release of Dragon Ball Super: Broly.
-In 2020, she provided audio commentary for an episode rerun of The Promised Neverland on Noitamina.